A Conversation with Ambassador Dennis Ross

 Tuesday, November 19 | 5:30 PM | ASEAN Auditorium, Cabot Intercultural Center

-Tisch College and the Fletcher School welcome Ambassador Dennis Ross to Tufts on the 25th Anniversary of the Jordan-Israel Peace Treaty.
+Tisch College and the Fletcher School welcome Ambassador Dennis Ross on the occasion of his recent book "Be Strong and of Good Courage: How Israel's Most Important Leaders Shaped Its Destiny."
 Ambassador Ross is counselor and William Davidson Distinguished Fellow at The Washington Institute for Near East Policy.
 He previously served as special assistant to President Obama and National Security Council senior director for the Central Region, and as special advisor to Secretary of State Hillary Rodham Clinton.

 Ross played a leading role in shaping U.S. involvement in the Middle East peace process, serving as point person in both the George H. W. Bush and Bill Clinton administrations.
 He was instrumental in assisting Israelis and Palestinians to reach the 1995 Interim Agreement, brokered the 1997 Hebron Accord, and intensively worked to bring Israel and Syria together.
 Ross also played a key role in facilitation of the 1994 Israel-Jordan peace treaty, which celebrates its 25th Anniversary this October.